 In the following section we briefly discuss our programming model and refer the reader to other papers [9-11] for more details.
 In section 3, we discuss the data mining algorithms investigated and give some overall performance results.
 In section 4, we summarize our results and identify the key features of the application structure and the implications for the parallel run time.
-Conclusions are in section 5.

-2. PARALLEL CCR RUNTIME
+2 PARALLEL RUNTIME: CCR AND DSS